russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 {{< gallery match="images/deploying-the-logic-app-and-supporting-resources/*" sortOrder="assc" rowHeight="200" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true loadJQuery=true >}}<br>

+We are now ready to apply our cost-saving automation; well, we would be if we had the resources, so let's launch some Azure Virtual Machines.
-## Creating some Virtual Machine resources
+## Creating test Azure Virtual Machine resources

-We will go through the Logic App in more detail soon; for now, let's create some Virtual Machines we can target with the Logic App.
-The commands below will launch three virtual machines, two of which are tagged and will be targetting by our Logic App:
+We will go through the Logic App in more detail soon; for now, let's create some Azure Virtual Machines we can target with the Azure Logic App.
+The commands below will launch three virtual machines, two of which are tagged and will be targeted by our Azure Logic App:

 {{< terminal title="Launching three test VMs" >}}
 ```